composewell/streamly/docs/Developer/optimization-guidelines.md

 before you optimize:

 * See if you actually need more performance
-* See if the code you are optimizing is in fast path
+* See if the code you are optimizing is in fast path of your application

 ### Stream Fusion